 The Fund's second approach involves working in partnership with like-minded bodies.
-The Fund recognises that to gain the attention of companies in addressing governance concerns, it needs to join other investors with similar concerns and it does this through the Local
+The Fund recognises that to gain the attention of companies in addressing ESG priorities, it needs to join other investors with similar concerns, and it does this through the LAPFF and joining appropriate lobbying activities.

-Authority Pension Fund Forum (LAPFF) and joining appropriate lobbying activities.
 In terms of its engagement approach with other investors, it is most significant through LAPFF.
-This Forum exists to promote the investment interests of local authority pension funds, and to maximise their influence as shareholders to promote corporate social responsibility and high standards of corporate governance among the companies in which they invest.
-See the LAPFF website for further details: www.lapfforum.org c) Shareholder Litigation.
+This Forum exists to promote the investment interests of local authority pension funds, and to maximise their influence as shareholders to promote corporate social responsibility and high standards of ESG best practice among the companies in which they invest.
+See the LAPFF website for further details: www.lapfforum.org.